chungers/infrakit/docs/content/faq/index.md

 No, at this time we only support the default Docker Disk Image.

+## What is this **bootstrap** instance?

+This instance is currently used to create (bootstrap) the first manager.
+We plan on removing the need for such an additional instance before Docker for GCP goes GA.

 ## Where do I report problems or bugs?

 Send an email to <docker-for-iaas@docker.com> or post to the #docker-for-gcp channel in the [Docker Community Slack](https://dockr.ly/2geAjfo).